humanloop/humanloop-python/README.md

 ### `humanloop.projects.list_configs`<a id="humanloopprojectslist_configs"></a>

-Get an array of configs associated to your project.
+Get an array of versions associated to your file.

 #### 🛠️ Usage<a id="🛠️-usage"></a>